Self- Sabotage

 ## Navigating Dairy Dilemmas

-I have a hard time kicking my habit of eating dairy, even though I know it messes with my stomach.
-I keep reaching for cheese or ice cream, ignoring my body's warnings, which shows the struggle I'm dealing with.
-It’s not just about enjoying a quick treat; it’s more about the inner conflict I feel.
-I often justify it by saying a little won’t hurt or that I deserve it after a tough day.
-But deep down, I know this mindset just leads to a cycle of giving in and then regretting it.
-The discomfort isn’t just physical—it also messes with my mental health, adding to my stress and anxiety about what I eat.
-This creates a loop of indulging and regretting, where I try to escape my worries but end up facing them again, making me feel even more dissatisfied.
-The quick satisfaction from these treats clouds my judgment, leading to a pattern of short-lived pleasure followed by discomfort and guilt.
-I know this isn't helping me reach my goal of a healthier lifestyle, and I need to own up to my choices because my well-being is closely tied to what I eat.
+I'm having a hard time quitting dairy, even though I know it messes with my stomach.
+I keep going for cheese or ice cream and just ignore the warnings my body gives me, which shows my inner struggle.
+I tell myself that a little bit won't hurt or that I deserve it after a rough day, but this just leads to a cycle of indulging and then regretting it.
+The discomfort affects my mental health, adding stress and anxiety about what I eat.
+It’s a loop of short-lived pleasure followed by discomfort and guilt, which gets in the way of my goal to live healthier.
+I really need to own up to my choices because my well-being is connected to what I eat.

 ## Cultivating Intuitive Eating